arushi-3/website/content/projects/epics.md

 +++
 date = '2025-10-30T11:40:58-04:00'
 draft = false
-title = 'Mailbox Matching Game - Purdue EPICS' weight = 4
+title = 'Mailbox Matching Game' weight = 3
 +++

 As a part of Purdue EPICS, a service-led engineering projection, my team and I built a mailbox matching game for the riders at Agape therapeutic riding.